 Total Shoulder Replacement Surgery

 Conditions such as osteoarthritis, rheumatoid arthritis, and osteonecrosis can break down shoulder cartilage causing pain, stiffness, and discomfort.
-When conservative treatments methods have failed to adequately improve the pain, a total shoulder replacement may be considered.
+When traditional surgery has failed to adequately improve the pain, consider a total shoulder replacement.

-Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility.
-Dr. Goldberg’s practice recommends a rehab protocol that encourages patients to perform specific exercises the first day after surgery and start physical therapy within a week of their operation.
-Implementing a rehab protocol, enables patients to return more quickly to their daily activities.
+Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility after shoulder surgery.
+Dr. Goldberg’s practice recommends patients perform specific exercises the first day after surgery.
+Physical therapy will begin within a week of the operation.
+Implementing a rehab protocol enables patients to return more quickly to their daily activities.